shrinerb/shrine-tus-demo/README.md

 This is a demo app for the [tus resumable upload protocol] which integrates [tus-ruby-server] with [Shrine] file attachments library.

+Once [tus-js-client] uploads the file to [tus-ruby-server], it assigns the file URL to the hidden field in form of an uploaded file.
+Attaching files defined by a custom URL is possible because of [shrine-url], which is used as the `:cache` storage.

 ## Requirements

 You need to have the following: